Scroll Top

 "Here, too, we wanted to find a sustainable and durable way to reduce the concentration.
 The load-bearing elements were therefore covered with a special 1 mm thin sheep's wool fleece.
 Sheep's wool has the ability to accumulate formaldehyde and other aldehydes and chemically bind them irreversibly - at our concentrations for over 20 years," says Stefan Schrader.

 The use of sheep's wool was a lifeline in times of need, particularly in the load-bearing timber construction, as replacing the load-bearing structure is tantamount to demolishing the building or building a new one.
 Thanks to the sheep's wool, the formaldehyde concentration fell relatively quickly back to normal levels.
-The renovation work on the school building was completed in summer 2006 after 9 months of refurbishment and the pupils were able to move back into their classes.
+The renovation work on the school building was completed in summer 2006 after 9 months of refurbishment and the students were able to move back into their classes.

 Realised by: